-Liaison with outside professional agencies such as The Safer Schools Team
+- Liaison with outside professional agencies such as The Safer Schools Team

 - Placement in Reflection

-- Internal suspension
+- Internal Suspension

-- Disciplinary Placement with Student Support Services

 - Fixed-Term Suspension

 - Managed Move

+- Alternative Provision

 - Permanent Exclusion

 Making Reasonable Adjustments

 Our school recognises the importance of making reasonable adjustments for those students who may be unable to consistently comply with the expectations that we have set out.
 For those identified students, a number of strategies may be employed to ensure that they have every opportunity to make progress and thrive in school.